handmade success

 How to Start a CBD Business in 2026: Products, Legal Steps & Pricing

 So you want to start a CBD business.
-It’s a genuinely exciting space — real demand, passionate customers, and a lot of room for small makers to build something meaningful.
-But it’s also one of the more complex industries to navigate, because the regulatory landscape is unlike almost anything else in the handmade world.
+It’s a genuinely exciting space with real demand, passionate customers, and room for small makers to build something meaningful.
+But 2026 is not the year to start without a clear picture of the regulatory landscape, because it has changed significantly since the Farm Bill era.

-This guide covers what you need to know to get started: choosing the right products, understanding federal and state rules, working out your costs, and building the systems that keep your business running as you grow.
+This guide covers what you need to know: choosing the right products, understanding the current and upcoming federal rules, calculating your true costs, and building the systems that keep your business running as it grows.

 Need to get your raw material and product inventory under control?